Skip to content

 9. Mont Mégantic National Park

-Canada is home to a wide array of national parks.
-Adding one more to the list, Mont Mégantic National Park is a prominent destination a few hours from Québec.
-Several activities take place at this location, including skiing, hiking, gliding, snowshoeing, and even camping.
+Canada boasts a variety of national parks, and Mont Mégantic National Park is a noteworthy addition to the list.
+Located a few hours from Québec, this park offers a range of activities, including skiing, hiking, gliding, snowshoeing, and camping.

 10. Cypress Hills Interprovincial Park